-GMIT is working to prepare an application for an Athena SWAN Bronze Award.
+GMIT is delighted to announce that we have achieved the Athena SWAN Bronze Award.
 This award recognises a solid foundation for eliminating gender bias and developing an inclusive culture that values all staff.
-This will require GMIT to demonstrate an assessment of gender equality in the institution and development of a four-year plan that builds on this assessment.
+The Athena SWAN ethos depends on assuming collective responsibility for gender equality.

 The Self-Assessment Team undertook a thorough analysis of gender equality within the organisation and developed a four-year action plan which addresses the issues raised in this assessment.

 The Athena SWAN Charter was launched in Ireland in early 2015.
 The Charter is based on ten key principles and is a tool for addressing gender challenges and ensuring that practices and policies present no disadvantage to any member of staff or student.